Creative-deliverables/gemini-hackathon/README.md

 ---

 <p align="center">
-  Made with ❤️ at Google Gemini API Hackathon 2026
+  Made with ❤️ at Google Gemini 3 Hackathon 2026
 </p>